 Discrimination and harassment

 Sadly, we know that some people can experience discrimination as a result of coming out.
-If this does happen, please know that you can talk to the Wellbeing Service.
+If this does happen, please know that you can talk to the Student Support Advice Team.
 We will listen and you will be believed.

-You can also report hate crime and harassment via our Report and Support tool.
+You can also report hate crime and harassment via our Support and Report tool.